Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 We know by now that a waxing moon is increasing in size, and a waning moon is decreasing... but how do you tell them apart visually?

-To understand how, when and where they appear, we must understand the affect of Earth's rotation on its axis.
+To understand how, when and where they appear, we must understand how it's all affected by Earth's axial rotation.
 Due to this rotation, all the stars, the sun and the moon all rise in the east and set in the west.
 However, when the Earth has completed one rotation on its axis, Earth has also moved around by the sun by 1°, and the moon has moved around Earth by about 13°.
 This requires the Earth to rotate an extra 1° to face the sun in the same position again, and 13° for the moon, with this difference of 12° taking about 50 minutes.
 This is why, one full motion in the sky takes the moon 50 minutes longer than the sun, and the moon would appear to move slower.
 This difference is also covered and illustrated with further imagery in the section about stars, Section 5.5.

 At the start of a new lunar month, when the new moon and sun are on the same line, the moon's slower motion in the sky causes it to continuously move further east of the sun, rising and setting later every day.
 This affects its appearance - a waxing crescent moon is just behind the sun and is illuminated on the west side.
 If you are in the northern hemisphere above the tropics, the moon always appears due south: if you face south, west is on your right, therefore in the northern hemisphere a waxing moon is always illuminated on the right, and a waning moon is illuminated on the left.
 In the southern hemisphere, where the moon appears due north, it's reversed - waxing is left and waning is right.
 This is how, just by looking to the sky, you can easily tell whether the moon is waxing or waning.